 Note: Panel A and B depict the distribution of reported wage growth during 2023 and the hypothetical wage growth respondents reported they would have received if no actions had been taken or if actions had been taken to achieve a higher pay, respectively.
 The medians of both distributions are highlighted in each subfigure.
 The data range has been truncated, with values ranging from a minimum of -5% to a maximum of 15%.
 Panel A restricts to respondents who took actions to achieve a higher pay during 2023, asking the question "Above, you indicated that you got a pay raise by either initiating a difficult conversation with your employer about your pay, searching for a higher paying job with other employers or switching employers in order to get a raise."
-Panel B restricts to respondents who accepted their employers' default wage during 2023, asking the question "[w]hat pay growth do you think you could have attained this past year if you had taken actions such as initiating a difficult conversation with your employers, or switching employers in order to get a raise?".
+Panel B restricts to respondents who accepted their employers' default wage during 2023, asking the question "[w]hat pay growth do you think you could have attained this past year if you had taken actions such as initiating a difficult conversation with your employer to ask for a raise, searching for higher paying jobs with other employers, or switching employers in order to get a raise?".